Why “how you pay” matters more than most US finance teams realize

 Stripe Connect

 Stripe Connect is not a generic remittance rail.
 It is a payouts product for platforms (marketplaces, multi-sided SaaS, gig platforms).
 Each recipient onboards as a Stripe Connect account.
-Cross-border payouts via Connect cost 0.25 percent per payout plus the standard payout fee (typically 0.30 EUR for intra-Eurozone) as of May 2026 (Stripe Connect cross-border payouts pricing).
-Intra-Eurozone and UK-to-EEA cross-border fees are waived.
+Cross-border payouts via Connect cost 0.25 percent per payout to cover regulatory and processing costs, and that fee is waived (0 percent) for payouts within the EEA and between the UK and the EEA as of May 2026 (Stripe Connect cross-border payouts pricing).

 When to use Stripe Connect: Building a platform that pays out to thousands of recipients.
 For a finance team paying contractors directly, this is overkill.